katedobroth/test-doc/_sections/users.md

 ## Create User Accounts {#create_users}

-Users with System Administrator privileges can manage users.
-{:.note}

 Before You Start
 {:.step}

-Before you can create new user accounts, you must have a Cazena gateway running.
+If your site is using a [port forwarding](#port-forwarding-cgw) configuration, you must have a Cazena gateway running before you can create new user accounts.
 In addition, the Cazena console must be enabled on that gateway:
 {:.list}

 1. Select __System__ > __Manage Gateways__.